 6. Tama Tension Watch TW100

 If you are someone who isn’t happy with the sensitivity of the DrumDial tuner, the Tama Tension Watch would be an excellent option for you.
 It is extremely sensitive, actually so sensitive that your tuning process can be prolonged.
-The Tama and the DrumDial are incredibly similar in every other aspect.
+The Tama tension watch and the DrumDial are incredibly similar in every other aspect.

 From the underlying mechanism to the general design, they are pretty much the same.
 Both of them give out pretty much the same reading in nearly all circumstances.
-The aesthetics do differ a bit, and we slightly prefer the Tama in this aspect.
-Since the tuner measures the drum head tension, even this is a quiet tuning option like DrumDial.
+The aesthetics do differ a bit, and we slightly prefer the Tama tension watch in this aspect.
+Since the tuner measures the head tension, even this is a quiet tuning option like DrumDial.